 Growing up on the East Coast of Massachusetts, just a 10-minute drive from TD Garden, I always appreciated the Boston powerhouse of sports.
 But my passion for sports storytelling didn't come until much later.

+Football was the reason I started this journey.
+It wasn't going to be the reason I turned away.
 As I look towards my future career, I know my home is in a media room, a press box, and hopefully in team reporting long-term.

 Back to Top